 The Catcher in the Rye

 By J.D.
 Salinger277 pages in paperback.
-Published by BACK BAY BOOKS / LITTLE BROWN AND COMPANYISBN 978-0-316-76917-4 Book Title: I have always wondered why the title is Cather in the Rye.
+Published by BACK BAY BOOKS / LITTLE BROWN AND COMPANYISBN 978-0-316-76917-4 Book Title: I have always wondered why this book is titled “The Cather in the Rye“.
 Isn’t Rye a type of flour?
-An internet search reveals that Rye is a grass grown extensively as a grain, crop cover or forage…
+An internet search reveals that Rye is a grass grown extensively…

 The Great Gatsby